rhsouza/Time_Series-NYC_Subway/README.md

 # Time Series - New York City Subway.

-Time series for forecasting New York subway station usage, using python.
+Time series for forecasting New York subway station usage, using Python.

 Data analysis, exploratory and application of time series model using 'facebook Prophet'